Tokyo Olympics chief commits to Games as infections surge; fresh calls to postpone or cancel | Health

 Japan's government denied reports last week that it would prioritise athletes for vaccination.
 Australia is one nation considering such a move.
 Japanese Prime Minister Yoshihide Suga said on Thursday the government would do "everything possible" to prevent further contagion ahead of the Games.

-Suga, currently on a state visit to the United States, may have a call with Pfizer Inc CEO Albert Bourla to request more vaccine supplies, the Kyodo news agency reported, citing government sources.
+Suga, currently on a state visit to the United States, will have a call with Pfizer Inc CEO Albert Bourla on Saturday, Japan's vaccine chief Taro Kono told reporters.
+Kono would not comment on the subject of the call, but local media reported that Suga would request more vaccines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)